TEvans-Developer/Active-Directory-Homelab/README.md

       Organizational Units (OUs) are containers in AD used to logically structure, organize and manage objects such as users, groups, computers and other OUs within a domain.

 </br>1.)
 In order to create an organizational unit we first must be logged in the windows server 2022.
 We will need to navigate to the Server Manager dashboard and click the "Tools" button on the top right corner of the window.

 </br>2.)
 Locate the "Active Directory Users and Computers" tab and click it.

-</br> *** Alternatively you can go to the search menu on the bottom of the windows server machine and type in "Active Directory Users and Computers" and the AD will appear.***
+</br> *** NOTE: Alternatively you can go to the search menu on the bottom of the windows server machine and type in "Active Directory Users and Computers" and the AD will appear.***

 </br>![Screenshot (280)](https://github.com/user-attachments/assets/3ad50190-125d-4d35-ac45-e4c32a3536aa)